NCI900-Training-Organisation/intro-to-pytorch/docs/source/tutorial/multi_node.rst

     * **Exercises:** 10 min

         **Objectives:**
             #.
-Learn how to use multiple GPUs in multiple nodes using Torchrun.
+Learn how to use multiple GPUs, in multiple nodes using Torchrun.

 To run the provided code on multiple nodes using torchrun (previously torch.distributed.launch), we need to make a few modifications to the